1 Getting started with otrace and oshell¶

 /Users/rsarava/app4/repo/meldr-hg/otrace

-options -c, -f, -m, -v can be used to selectively display
+The ls options -c, -f, -m, -v can be used to selectively display

 only the classes, functions/methods, modules, and variables in

 a directory.
-Initially we examine the globals
+Initially we examine the globals directory, which

-contains three classes, GetHandler, MultiThreadedServer, and OShell
+contains three classes, GetHandler, MultiThreadedServer, and OShell:

 > ls